-- Training for employees, security contractors, and other stakeholders where appropriate. - Integration of security and human rights commitments in security-provider contracts and related contract monitoring. - Stakeholder outreach and engagement, including public security forces where relevant.
+- Training for employees, security contractors, and other stakeholders, where appropriate. - Integration of security and human rights commitments in security-provider contracts and related contract monitoring. - Stakeholder outreach and engagement, including public security forces, where relevant.

-The following are specific examples of how ConocoPhillips manages security and human rights in its operations in four countries-Colombia, Indonesia, Libya and the United States.
-While coronavirus pandemic restrictions limited various operational activities worldwide in2020, ConocoPhillips had no incidents of pertinence to the VPSHR during the year.
+The following are specific examples of how ConocoPhillips, through its affiliates, ("ConocoPhillips") manages security and human rights in its operations in five countries - Colombia, Indonesia, Libya, Canada, and the United States.
+While coronavirus pandemic restrictions limited various operational activities worldwide in 2021, ConocoPhillips had no incidents of pertinence to the VPSHR during the year.